carbonblack/cb-event-forwarder/README.md

-# Carbon Black Event Forwarder
+# Cb Response Event Forwarder

 ## Overview

-Carbon Black Event Forwarder is a standalone service that will listen on the Carbon Black enterprise bus and export events (both watchlist/feed hits as well as raw endpoint events, if configured) in a normalized JSON or LEEF format.
+The Cb Response Event Forwarder is a standalone service that will listen on the Cb Response enterprise bus and export events (both watchlist/feed hits as well as raw endpoint events, if configured) in a normalized JSON or LEEF format.
 The events can be saved to a file, delivered to a network service or archived automatically to an Amazon AWS S3 bucket.
 These events can be consumed by any external system that accepts JSON or LEEF, including Splunk and IBM QRadar.